ClinicalEpigeneticsLaboratory/mQTL-workflow/README.md

 ```
 1. mQTL analysis: Integrate genetic and methylation data to identify mQTLs.
 2. Clumping: Perform clumping to group SNPs based on linkage disequilibrium.
 3. Enrichment analysis: Conduct enrichment analysis to interpret the biological significance of the identified mQTLs.
+[VEP]
 ```

 ### Contributing